dadge/simple_thermostat/README.md

 _Component developed by using the amazing development template [blueprint][blueprint]._

+### Warning ! this repo is not longer maintained, please consider Switch tho the new one : https://github.com/dadge/awesome_thermostat

 This custom component for Home Assistant is an upgrade of the generic thermostat which handles presets mode in a very simple way.

 ## How Generic thermostat behaves with modes :